jowp-code/ctf/tryHackMe/uaHighSchool.md

 ```
 <br>

 > Huh, are you kidding me??
 The hint for this question was absolutely spot on, I found nothing when I looked at it the first time, so I went on ahead with other methods.
-Had I enumerated more thouroughly I would have found this within the first day easily...
+Had I enumerated more thoroughly I would have found this within the first day easily...

 <br>